When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 The archive holdings can be viewed free of charge in the reading room during opening hours.

-We are constantly working on putting our holdings online and will upload further finding aids in the future.
+We are constantly working on putting our holdings online and will be uploading further finding aids in the future.

 Public relations